 This led to a unique collaboration of talents between physician and orthotist.

 Mr. Hooper grew up in Charleston SC, a place where he had a strong connection to the medical community.
 He immediately partnered with Frederic E. Reed, MD a pediatric orthopedic specialist.

-In 1984 an investigational team was formed to study lateral bending time-modified brace wear.
-Team members included: Frederick E. Reed, M.D., C. Ralph Hooper, Jr., CPO, Max F. Riddick, M.D. of Winter Park, Florida, Donald S. Scott, MD Tuscaloosa, AL and Charles T. Price, M.D. of Orlando, Florida.
+In 1984, an investigative team was formed to study this new orthosis for side-bending, time-modified scoliosis treatment.
+Team members included: Frederick E. Reed, M.D.; C. Ralph Hooper, Jr. CPO,; Max F. Riddick, M.D. of Winter Park, Florida; Donald S. Scott, MD of Tuscaloosa, AL and Charles T. Price, M.D. of Orlando, Florida.
 Their work proved the efficacy of the Charleston Bending Brace as an effective form of treatment for all patients with scoliotic curves of 40° or less.
 They also determined a night-time-only option would have great appeal to the non-compliant patient who refused daytime bracing.

 After years of diligent testing and research, what started as a labor of love for Ralph Hooper’s daughter, the Charleston Bending Brace was finally patented in 1987.
 Since then, there have been over 25 scientific research papers published on the efficacy of the Charleston Bending Brace.
 (Please refer to the Resources tab.)